-Heathrow Express to Paddington station in approx 15 minutes.
+Heathrow airport: Heathrow Express to Paddington station in approx 15 minutes.
 Also see information about the new Elizabeth Line service, below.

-A shuttle bus (5 minutes) to Luton Airport Parkway station, then Thameslink trains to St Pancras station in approx 30 – 40 minutes.
+Luton airport: A shuttle bus (10 minutes) to Luton Airport Parkway station, then National Rail trains to London St Pancras station in approx 30 to 40 minutes.

 By far the cheapest way of getting from the airport to central London is by bus – but only if you have the time.
 The bus companies run fares from as low as £2.

 NationalExpress: travel between central London and Luton, Heathrow, Gatwick and Stansted.

 At London Heathrow you can also catch bus number 9 to Trafalgar Square: see Transport For London

 Travelling by London Underground (or Tube as we call it!) is a cheap option for getting from Heathrow – but not possible for other airports.

 London Heathrow airport to central London on the Piccadilly line (blue) takes approximately 50 minutes to 1 hour (to Piccadilly Circus).

 A new option for travel from Heathrow to Central London is the swanky new Elizabeth Line, which goes from Heathrow via Paddington to stations including Tottenham Court Road, Liverpool Street and Canary Wharf.